 Watercolor paper?
 Once again, start off with cheap watercolor paper.
 Your first ten paintings will be throwaway anyways.
 Watercolor isn’t an easy medium by any means.

-And last, the paints.
+And lastly, the paints.

 I’ve seen artists get by with cheap watercolor paints and make some pretty cool stuff.
 The artist is more important than the tool.